Heterogeneous Deep Graph Infomax: Introduction

-To address the above challenges, we propose a novel meta-path based unsupervised graph neural network model for heterogeneous graphs, namely \textbf{H}eterogeneous \textbf{D}eep \textbf{G}raph \textbf{I}nfomax ({\our}).
 In summary, our contributions in this paper can be summarized as follows: \begin{itemize}[leftmargin=*] \item This paper presents the first model to apply mutual information maximization to representation learning in heterogeneous graphs. \item Our proposed method, {\our}, is a novel unsupervised graph neural network.
 It handles graph heterogeneity by utilizing an attention mechanism on meta-paths and deals with the unsupervised settings by applying mutual information maximization. \item Our experiments demonstrate that the representations learned by {\our} are effective for both node classification and clustering tasks.
-Moreover, its performance can also beat state-of-the-art GNN models, where they have the additional supervised label information. \end{itemize} The rest of this paper is organized as follows.
+Moreover, its performance can also beat state-of-the-art GNN models, where they have additional supervised label information. \end{itemize} The rest of this paper is organized as follows.
 We discuss the related work in Section 2.
 In Section 3, we present the problem formulation along with important terminologies used in our method.
-We propose {\our} in Section 4.
-We present the experiments results and analyses in Section 5.
+We present {\our} in detail in Section 4.
+Experimental results and analyses are provided in Section 5.
 Finally, we conclude the paper in Section 6.